jstasiak/travis-solo/README.rst

   * ``TRAVIS_SOLO=true``
   * ``TRAVIS_PYTHON_VERSION=...`` depending on configuration
 * Commands involving ``sudo`` word are silently discarded at the moment
+* When running parallel builds (``--jobs X`` where X != 1) you need to make sure that builds don't operate on the same project files at the same time.

+  For example: Python package build process can use ``build`` directory to store the results.
+There is a workaround for that (borrowed from https://github.com/hhatto/autopep8/commit/1c895989422b0a02a32a4383a3f0467b44f20663) - change

+    python setup.py install # or similar

+  to

+    python setup.py build --build-base=".build-$TRAVIS_PYTHON_VERSION" install

+  This change will make sure that each build environment will operate in separate build directory as far as building your package is concerned.

 Copyright
 ---------